cloudbec/nuagebec-docker-automysqlbackup/README.md

 Automysqlbackup does a really good job at making mysql servers but one at the time for now

-you must update the configuration file in order to
+you must update the configuration file in order to be able to connect to the database

 docker run  -v /volume/on/host/automysqlbackup:/automysqlbackup -t -d --link MYSQLSERVER:MYSQLSERVER nuagebec/automysqlbackup